alhint/commonplace/_posts/well_being/2015-01-01-at-the-end-of-the-day.md

 source_url: "https://tim.blog/2015/03/30/amanda-palmer/"
 ---

-"When in doubt, remember: At the end of the day, you get to do whatever the fuck you want."
+When in doubt, remember: At the end of the day, you get to do whatever the fuck you want.